Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Hippocrates

-writings of the ancients and, following his natural disposition, puts his trust
+the ancients and, following his natural disposition, puts his trust in

-in them, but rather the one who suspects his faith in them and questions what he
+them, but rather the one who suspects his faith in them and questions

-performs his critical examination of it, so that he may avoid falling into
+critical examination of it, so that he may avoid falling into either

 -- al-Hasan ibn al-Haytham (ca. 965 - ca. 1040)